Balakot: 2019 bombing by the Indian Air Force

 In the early morning hours of 26 February, Indian warplanes crossed the de facto border in the disputed region of Kashmir, and dropped bombs in the vicinity of Balakot.

-Pakistan's military, the first to announce the airstrike on 26 February morning, described the Indian planes as dropping their payload in an uninhabited wooded hilltop area near Balakot.
+Pakistan's military, the first to announce the airstrike on 26 February morning, described the Indian planes as dropping their targeted bomb in a camp of Jaish-e-Mohammed near Balakot.

 India, confirming the airstrike later the same day, characterised it to be a preemptive strike directed against a terrorist training camp, and causing the deaths of more than 100 terrorists.

 Analysis of open-source satellite imagery by the Atlantic Council's Digital Forensics Laboratory, San Francisco-based Planet Labs, European Space Imaging, and the Australian Strategic Policy Institute, has concluded that India did not hit any targets of significance on the Jaba hilltop site in the vicinity of Balakot.

 Villagers from the area spoke of four bombs striking a nearby forest and field around 3 am, damaging a building, and injuring a local man.
 Journalists associated with the Associated Press visited the area on 26 February and saw craters and damaged trees.
 The villagers they met reported no casualties.
 A team from Al Jazeera visited the site two days after the strikes and noted "splintered pine trees and rocks" which were strewn across the four blast craters.
 The local hospital officials and residents asserted that they did not come across any casualty or wounded people.
 The reporters located the facility, a school run by Jaish-e-Mohammed, at around a kilometre to the east of one of the bomb craters, atop a steep ridge but were unable to access it.
 Reporters from Reuters were repeatedly denied access to the madrassa by the military citing security issues but they noted the structure (and its vicinity) to be intact from the back.
 The press wing of the Pakistan military had twice postponed scheduled visits to the site.
 However, on 29 March 2019, Inter-Services Public Relations (ISPR) took journalists to the site where the strike took place.
 There were around 375 students present in the Madrasa.
 Journalists were allowed to interview the students.
 They were also allowed to take photos and record videos of the site.

 On 10 April, some international journalists, who were taken to the Jaba hilltop in a tightly controlled trip after 45 days of the strike arranged by Pakistani government, discovered the largest building of the site to show no evidence of damage.